AceCentre/AACSpeakHelper/README.md

 ## Tips

-### Can I use this to batch process a file of strings?
+### Can I use this to batch-process a file of strings?

 Sure.
-You may want to do this for example to create a audio files for some phrases for a bilingual speaker.
-There are other tools to do this but this is possible.
+You may want to do this, for example, to create audio files for some phrases for a bilingual speaker.
+There are other tools to do this, but this is possible.
 You can just copy your text and run the main application - then look at the cache directory for the audio file.
-But if you want to autoate this check out this powershell script
+But if you want to automate this, check out this Powershell script

 	# Define the path to the text file and executable
 	$textFilePath = "C:\path\to\textfile.txt"